Erasmus France Master cybersecurity computing Lyon

 empty

-The objective of the JANUS Master’s program is to train highly skilled experts capable of understanding, analyzing, acting and operating effectively in the fields of security and defense.
-As the job market becomes increasingly competitive, and strategic challenges multiply and grow more complex, it is crucial for students in defense and security to master the intricate dynamics between these two fields.
-This involves understanding both the distinct characteristics of each field (e.g., the resurgence of high-intensity warfare, the intensification of domestic radicalization, the reemergence of bloc politics, the evolving dynamics of war economies in Europe, etc.) and the emerging convergences (e.g., the intersection of terrorism and organized crime, the democratization of advanced technologies, the technological convergence of internal and external threats, etc.).
+The objective of the JANUS Master’s programme is to train highly skilled experts capable of understanding, analyzing, acting and operating effectively in the fields of security and defence.
+As the job market becomes increasingly competitive, and strategic challenges multiply and grow more complex, it is crucial for students in defence and security to master the intricate dynamics between these two fields.
+This involves understanding both the distinct characteristics of each field (e.g., the resurgence of high-intensity warfare, the intensification of domestic radicalisation, the reemergence of bloc politics, the evolving dynamics of war economies in Europe, etc.) and the emerging convergences (e.g., the intersection of terrorism and organised crime, the democratisation of advanced technologies, the technological convergence of internal and external threats, etc.).

-The Master’s program offers a unique approach at the heart of the internationalization and mobility within European and global higher education, leading to:
+The Master’s programme offers a unique approach at the heart of the internationalisation and mobility within European and global higher education, leading to:

-• An international and joint approach to security and defense, fostering strong intercultural sensitivity.
+• An international and joint approach to security and defence, fostering strong intercultural sensitivity.

 • A balance between professional training and research options, designed to meet the competencies demanded by employers.